CSC8621 : Computing Foundations of Data Science

 This module aims to introduce the fundamental computing concepts and techniques underpinning contemporary data science.
 The module aims to provide students with a grounding in program design and implementation, programming environments.
 Furthermore, it explores how to apply and devise algorithms for a particular problem.

 This module places an emphasis on clear design and development of programs, teaching how to break problems down to provide simpler and easier-to-use solutions.
-Students will apply these skills at a practical level with a particular programming language, though the skills learnt here can be applied to any programming language.
+Students will apply these skills at a practical level with a particular programming language, though the skills learned here can be applied to any programming language.

 Outline Of Syllabus